tomfyfe85/CV/README.md

 Along side my music carrer I worked in the television industry from 2012-2014
 - I worked as a runner first, working on show like Celebrity juice at Riverside Studios, before becomming the perimant inhouse runner for the studios in late 2012.
 This leader to work as a junior camera assistant which inturn lead to a full time camera assistant role at The London Studios.
 I left the industry in late 2014/early 2015 to pursue my music career with more focus.

-- Any experience relevent to software development

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

 Working underpressure -